“Our concert with One Voice provided our students a real life

 opportunity to take a stand for justice.
 We teach peace and ethics

-every day.
-The collaboration gave our students a unique opportunity
+every day but this partnership gave our students a unique

-to walk the talk.
-Most importantly, having raised a son who is gay,
+opportunity to walk the talk.
+Most importantly, having raised a son

-I was fully aware of the collaboration's tremendous potential for
+who is gay, I am fully aware of the collaboration's tremendous

 —Dr. Karen J. Rusthoven, Principal, Community of Peace Academy